 What Are the Negatives Associated With Early Sports Specialization?

-Young athletes who specialize early have been shown to be at a significantly greater risk of injury than those individuals who perform a variety of sports – irrespective of whether the total training volume between the two groups is the same (Jayanthi, 2015).
+Young athletes who specialize early have been shown to be at a significantly greater risk of injury than those individuals who perform a variety of sports.
+This is irrespective of whether the total training volume between the two groups is the same (Jayanthi, 2015).

 While we cannot be one hundred percent sure as to the reason for this finding, it is likely two-fold.